HyDROSLab/NPET-Study/README.md

 Excessive storage requirements precluded making the complete set of raw files and pre-computed outputs (FLASH outputs and MRMS v12 QPE files) available.
 A subset of the files used in the analysis of this study are included:

 - Quantitative Precipitation Estimates (QPEs) from the Multi-Radar Multi-Sensor (MRMS) system (20 minutes): MRMS_20MinQPE.tar.gz

-- Quantitative Precipitation Forecasts (QPFs) from the High Resolution Rapid Refresh (HRRR) system (hourly):
+- Quantitative Precipitation Forecasts (QPFs) from the High Resolution Rapid Refresh (HRRR) system (hourly): HRRRv3_20180527_13UTC.tar.gz

 - Pre-computed CREST Maximum Unit Streamflow Maps using the original QPEs (baseline/reference)and perturbed QPEs from the MRMS system for the sensitivity analysis experiment, and using QPFs from the hourly HRRR dataset.

+- Locations_for_TimeSeries.csv - Table of selected locations where time series were evaluated.

+- DrainArea_1km_mrms_grid.tif - Drainage area at every pixel within MRMS/FLASH domain.
+Georeference information of the same domain is available in this GeoTIFF.

 ## Scripts